ketangupta1/Elastic-Search/README.md

 - Delete document from the index

       DELETE index_name/_doc/id
-- Fetch document in index
+- Fetch document in the index

       GET index_name/_doc/id
 - Search for document